 An agent with pristine phone skills understands the importance of repeating a customer request or concern.
 Similarly, it’s great to mirror a customer’s language on a chat session.
 This shows customers that you clearly understand and acknowledge their issue.
 When a customer feels understood they tend to relax – not to mention it develops a sense of rapport between the chat agent and customer.

 4. Use Positive Language

 As we definitively pointed out in the first point – a misunderstanding can happen very easily over chat.
 Just like SMS, chat responses tend to be short, incomplete and quickly-fired.
 For this reason, tone can be difficult to decipher, so choose your words carefully.
 Using positive language to develop your tone can avoid a chat catastrophe.
 We suggest sticking with a compassionate yet informative tone.
 Another good rule of thumb is to use an emoticon when your tone might be unclear J

 5. Ask for Feedback

 You wouldn’t end a phone call or email message without making sure you’ve satisfied your customer’s inquiry – it should be no different on chat.
 You can confirm that customers are satisfied before ending the session by simply asking, “Have I answered all of your questions today?”, or you could offer a post-chat survey.
-A post-call survey offers a great deal of benefits!
+A post-call survey offers many benefits!
 Specifically, it provides you with an opportunity to evaluate performance and make adjustments.
 The key here is to make surveys simple and short.
 Make sure you ask no more than 5 multiple-choice questions using a five-point scale for answers.
 The last question could be an open-ended message where customers can express specific problems or suggestions.

 If you’re new to chat and looking for some great tools, here’s a good synopsis of what’s available in the marketplace.